sagemath/sagewiki_to_gh-2022-10-10/combinat.md

         * Download the source code from [[http://sagemath.org/download-source.html]] and follow the installation instructions on that page.

 '''Step 2.'''
-Install Sage-combinat by running the following command ''inside the sage directory'':
+Install the Sage-Combinat patches by running the following command ''inside the sage directory'':
     {{{
 ./sage -combinat install
     }}}
+Note: this requires Sage 4.1 which will be out shortly.
 If this step fails, then send an email to the {{{sage-combinat-devel}}} mailing list below with the error message.

 === Long instructions ===